 Men are instinctively better fighters than women are.
 Women are paralysed by fear rather than spurred into action.
 A man can rape a woman because he is physically stronger.
 He can easily immobilise her and use his body weight to keep her controlled.
 Male sex drive (to ejaculate into the vagina) far outweighs women’s ability to expel a man before he has ejaculated.

 Men cannot understand the anger a woman feels at being penetrated against her will.
-Obviously there is the physical damage: the blood, the pain and the healing process.
+Self-evidently, there is the physical damage: the blood, the pain and the healing process.
 More importantly there is the psychological violation of the victim’s ability to make their own choices.
 A victim of rape feels humiliation, anger and hatred towards a person has invaded their body and brutally violated it despite their objections.
 A woman feels fear and disgust when she cannot defend herself against a man’s unwanted sexual advances.

 In many developing countries, the age of legal maturity is set lower for girls than for boys.
 This is because without the benefit of an education and a job, women have little choice but to marry and have children.
-Girls as young as 10 or 12 are sold as wives to men who are in their forties or older.
+Girls as young as 10 or 12 are sold as wives to richer men who are in their forties or older.

 A man’s right to have intercourse with his wife, is enshrined in law and makes it often impossible for a woman to charge her husband with rape no matter how violent the act.
 No one protects these human rights.
 Just as no one, stops the sexual and physical abuse of children who are put into care in rich countries.
-One of the advantages of living in a society, is that it’s always someone else’s responsibility to make things right.
+One of the advantages of living in a so-called civilised society, is that it’s always someone else’s responsibility to make things right.

 If she’s too drunk, she can’t give you consent.
 Also, silence is not consent.
 What kind of creep tries to have sex with a girl who is so drunk that she doesn’t know what’s going on?
 (Alice Carter 2014)